Microbreweries and the Craft Beer Culture in Quebec

 The taste of the land in every sip

-Quebec City's best brewers draw on local terroir to create unique beers: spices, fruits, herbs, grains, and even maple syrups go into their recipes.
+The best brewers in Quebec draw from the local terroir to create unique beers: spices, fruits, herbs, grains, and even maple syrups are part of their recipes.

-Spruce, maple, cranberries, buckwheat, lavender: Quebec's flora offers craft brewers a palette of aromas and flavors impossible to replicate elsewhere.
-It is this uniqueness that forms the pride and international reputation of Quebec City's beers.
+Spruce, maple, cranberries, buckwheat, lavender: Quebec's flora offers craft brewers a palette of aromas and flavors impossible to reproduce elsewhere.
+It is this uniqueness that makes Quebec beers a source of pride and international reputation.

-Some brewers go even further by collaborating directly with local farms to source their grains, or by aging their beers in maple syrup barrels.
-The result: beers that taste of deep Quebec, from the terraces of Charlevoix to the forests of Côte-de-Beaupré.
+Some brewers go even further by collaborating directly with local farms to source their grains or by aging their beers in maple syrup barrels.
+The result: beers that smell of deep Quebec, from Charlevoix terraces to the forests of Côte-de-Beaupré.

 Boreal spices

-Black spruce, Labrador tea, wild mushrooms: Quebec's experimental brewers create beers at the intersection of botanist and brewer.
+Black spruce, Labrador tea, wild mushrooms: Quebec's experimental brewers create beers at the crossroads of botanist and brewer.

 StyleExperimental

-Like our organic Charlevoix charcuterie or our artisanal cheeses, a good local beer tells the story of its land.
+Like our Bio Charlevoix charcuterie or our artisanal cheeses, a good local beer tells the story of its territory.
 At Carrera Café, we share this philosophy: what comes from here has an incomparable flavor.

 Brewery Circuit

-A route to enjoy at your own pace
+A route to take at your own pace

-Quebec City and its surroundings offer a brewery circuit worthy of the most beautiful routes in the world.
-From neighborhood to neighborhood, from brewery to brewery, each stop reveals a new facet of local craft culture.
+Quebec and its surroundings offer a brewing circuit worthy of the world's finest routes.
+From neighborhood to neighborhood, brewery to brewery, each stop reveals a new facet of the local craft culture.

 • Saint-Roch: the most dynamic neighborhood for craft beer, with several breweries and specialized bars concentrated within a few streets.

-• Old Quebec: the historic breweries within the stone walls offer an incomparable setting to enjoy a craft beer with a view of the Château.
+• Old Quebec: the historic breweries within stone walls offer an unparalleled setting to enjoy a craft beer with a view of the Château.

 • Lebourgneuf and surroundings: large breweries like Archibald have established their facilities here, combining industrial production with a refined tasting experience.

-• Charlevoix Region: accessible within an hour, the region produces some of Quebec's most remarkable craft beers, perfectly matching the local agricultural terroir.
+• Charlevoix Region: accessible within an hour, the region produces some of Quebec's most remarkable craft beers, perfectly in tune with the local agricultural terroir.

 • Île d'Orléans: small island, great emerging brewing tradition.
-A few artisanal producers craft ultra-short-circuit beers here.
+A few artisanal producers craft beers here in an ultra-short circuit.

 • Beaupré and Côte-de-Beaupré: between vinegar makers, cheesemakers, and small farm breweries, this gastronomic corridor is a revelation for terroir enthusiasts.